AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-analytics.md

 >[!WARNING]
 >
 >In this tutorial, you only configure the Adobe Analytics report suite for your development environment.
-When you create datastreams for your own website, you would create additional datastreams and report suites for your staging and production environments.
+When you create datastreams for your own website, you should create additional datastreams and report suites for your staging and production environments.

 ## XDM schemas and Analytics variables

 Congratulations!
-You already configured a schema compatible with Adobe Analytics in the [Configure a schema](configure-schemas.md) lesson!
+You have already configured a schema compatible with Adobe Analytics in the [Configure a schema](configure-schemas.md) lesson!

 But you might be wondering, how do I set all my props, evars and events?